My 6d6 solo game is progressing slowly, so I decided to post first part of it, and to write it down as I go. So, here it is!

 Game mechanics: once I determined that this room is study, I was shore that this is narrative event, so that I can use all cards I have, with the restriction that each card used that was not in the pool at the moment my hero entered a room costs 5min of time.
 Using cards from the pool cost nothing.

-Search and Gather Information +2 from the remaining cards (spending 10 minutes) and tried to beat the room (persecute investment, total 2d6+0).
+In this case I used my Search and Gather Information +2 from the remaining cards (spending 10 minutes) and tried to beat the room (persecute investment, total 2d6+0).
 I rolled 11 against room's 7, winning by 4.
 Therefore I was able to take 4 new cards that will further explain the room.
 I got neglect, riches, abuse, competition.
 Using common sense and knowing that this room is a study, I interpreted them as mentioned above.